Massage Therapy Schools in Oregon

 Average yearly salary for massage therapy in Oregon

-Licensed massage therapists in Oregon earn an annual mean salary of $50,110 before tips according to the 2010 U.S. Bureau of Labor Statistics report.
-The average salary range in Oregon can be from $22,990 to $83,530, before tips are calculated.
-This state is a record-maker when it comes to employment and salary as compared to other states.
+Licensed massage therapists in Oregon earn an annual average salary of $60,360 before tips according to the 2020 U.S. Bureau of Labor Statistics report. his state is a record-maker when it comes to employment and salary as compared to other states.
 Oregon has the 5th highest concentration of massage jobs and locations for work in this occupation.

 The Portland metropolitan area is the 7th highest ranked city in the nation for employment level of massage therapists.
 Corvallis, Oregon also ranks 2nd highest average salary for massage therapists among all metropolitan areas, and the Eugene-Springfield metropolitan area ranks 6th in this category.
 Southern Oregon and Linn County rank 5th in the nation for highest salary in non-metropolitan areas studied by the BLS.
 With these options available, we urge you to consider an Oregon massage therapy school to investigate starting your next career.